drmohammadatieh/Threat-Profile/README.md

 If you don't have python installed on your computer, follow this link to install it [python](https://www.python.org).

-You can check if you have python 3 installed by running the following command on the terminal (MacOS) or command prompt (Windows)
+You can check if you have python 3 installed by running the following command on the terminal (macOS) or command prompt (Windows)

 ```
 python --version